William Maxwell (Continental Army general)

-William Maxwell (1733 – November 4, 1796) was an Irish-born brigadier general in the Continental Army during the American Revolutionary War.
+William Maxwell (c.
+1733 – November 4, 1796) was an Irish-born brigadier general in the Continental Army during the American Revolutionary War.

-Life
+Biography

 William Maxwell was a Presbyterian of Scottish descent born in County Tyrone, Ireland in about 1733.
 By 1747 his family had come to North America, and settled in Warren County, New Jersey.
 When the French and Indian War broke out in 1754 Maxwell enlisted in the provincial militia, and served in the disastrous expedition of General Edward Braddock.
 He served as an ensign in Col. John Johnson's N.J.
 Regiment and then a lieutenant in Col. Peter Schuyler's regiment, the Jersey Blues, and was likely on the 1758 campaign that culminated in the debacle of the Battle of Carillon.
 At the end of the war he remained in military service, serving on the western frontier.

 When tensions leading up the American Revolutionary War increased, Maxwell resigned his commission and became active in Patriot political and resistance activity in New Jersey.
 When the war broke out he was commissioned as colonel of the 2nd New Jersey Regiment in November 1775.
 The regiment was among troops sent to Quebec under General John Sullivan in early 1776, and was involved in the Battle of Trois-Rivières before the Continental Army retreated to Fort Ticonderoga.
 Promoted to brigadier general, Maxwell returned to New Jersey to join General George Washington's army after its retreat across New Jersey following the loss of New York.

 In August 1777, Gen. George Washington assigned Maxwell, then commanding the New Jersey Brigade in the Main Army, to organize and command a provisional Corps of Light Infantry, culling 100 of the best troops from each of the army's ten brigades.
-This force formed the advanced skirmish line in the defense of Philadelphia, and was involved in the Battle of Cooch's Bridge prior to the Battle of Brandywine.
+This force formed the advanced skirmish line in the defense of Philadelphia.

 Maxwell soon returned to the New Jersey Brigade, which served as the reserve at the October Battle of Germantown, and spent the winter at Valley Forge.
-After Germantown Maxwell was brought up on charges of excessive drinking, but was acquitted.
+After Germantown Maxwell was brought up on charges of excessive drinking but was acquitted.